pinax-network/awesome-substreams/README.md

 - [The Graph Protocol](https://twitter.com/graphprotocol) - The Graph is a web3 protocol for organizing and accessing blockchain data 🧑‍🚀 Official account of The Graph ecosystem 🌐
 - [StreamingFast](https://twitter.com/streamingfastio) - web3 builders & investors.
 Building massively scalable architecture for streaming blockchain data.
 - [Pinax](https://twitter.com/PinaxNetwork) - Unleashing the power of blockchain data.
+- [Messari](https://twitter.com/MessariCrypto) - Messari is the leading provider of crypto market intelligence products that help professionals navigate crypto with confidence.

 **[back to top](#contents)**